 - a) The experience, management and innovation capacity of the Lead Partner.
 The Lead Partner must be able to demonstrate reliability (i.e. clean audit opinion, no prior defaults, respected reputation in the trade and community) and experience in the sector.
 A formal review of the entity by the PMU may be required to validate these criteria.
 In some instances, validation of financial capacity may require a review by a financial officer.
-In terms of management capacity, the Lead Partner ought to demonstrate past performance in delivering similar activities. - If the proposed partnership involves the contracting, supervision and monitoring of extension workers or nursery operators, then the proposal needs to demonstrate experience in this management task and the processes that will be employed to ensure results are delivered in a timely and cost-effective manner.
+In terms of management capacity, the Lead Partner will be required to demonstrate past performance in delivering similar activities. - If the proposed partnership involves the contracting, supervision and monitoring of extension workers or nursery operators, then the proposal needs to demonstrate experience in this management task and the processes that will be employed to ensure results are delivered in a timely and cost-effective manner.
 Attention will also be given to how cost-effectively services will be delivered to smallholder farmers.
 This entire category is weighted at 17 per cent of the total score. - b) Scope: The number of smallholder cocoa or coffee farming households who will be involved and will benefit from the proposed partnership arrangements will also be assessed.
 This category is weighted at 10 per cent of the total score. - c) Social and economic benefits: This has three objectives.
-First, it assesses the estimated impact on smallholder farmers regarding productivity, quality and other differentiation such as certification that can directly affect the price of their products.
+First, it assesses the estimated impact on smallholder farmers regarding productivity, quality and other differentiations such as certification that can directly affect the price of their products.
 Second, it assesses the estimated impact on the farmer organization or surrounding community in terms of developing organizational capacity and associative processes.
-Third, it assesses specific features of the proposals to provide women with opportunities for improving skills and getting value, including how practical these measures could be in the context of the target communities.
-Proposals can benefit from the inclusion of organizations that have skills and experience in engaging with producer groups and with women in rural communities in partnerships, or can offer special measures to promote activities that specifically engage women.
+Third, it assesses specific features of the proposals in the initial smallholder awareness, consultation and consensus seeking process of the proposal and how they propose to provide women and vulnerable groups (i.e., young families, youths, school leavers, etc.) with opportunities for improving skills and getting value, including how practical these measures could be in the context of the target communities.
+Proposals can benefit from the inclusion of organizations (as Joint Partners) that have skills and experience in engaging with producer groups and with women in rural communities in partnerships, or can offer special measures to promote activities that specifically engage women and vulnerable groups.